OUCompilers/cs4100-sp22/pa/pair.md

 # Pair Programming is allowed for some PAs.
 For those PAs:

-* One student hosts the repo and invite the other student to join the repo.
+* One student hosts the repo and should invite the other student to join the repo.
 * These two students can discuss and collaborate in any way.
-Code commits need to be performed separately using their own github accounts.
-Both students are expected to make meaningful contributions to the code base.
+It is encouraged that the two pair work together on the same computer.
+Code commits can come from one student's  github account.
+If both students were there developing the code together, the commit message should indicate that.
+Both students are expected to make meaningful contributions to the project.
 * Both students need to submit the repo URL in Backboard as a submission comment separately.
-If you are commiting code to your teammate's repo, make it clear in your BB submission comment.
+If you are using your teammate's repo, make it clear in your BB submission comment.

 ## Note for the TA/GA: